hasura/graphql-engine/docs/graphql/core/scheduled-triggers/clean-up.rst

 Introduction
 ------------

-Hasura stores event data associated with scheduled triggers in **the `hdb_catalog` schema of the Hasura metadata database**.
+Hasura stores event data associated with scheduled triggers in **the "hdb_catalog" schema of the Hasura metadata database**.

 If there are lots of events, the events tables can get huge and you may want to prune them.